 The Schull Yang International Experience Award, supported by Joseph Schull (BA ‘82, MA ’85) and Anna Yang (BCL, LLB ’88), helps undergraduate and graduate students gain first hand international experience related to their fields of study.
 The award provides full or partial funding to assist students with tuition, travel, and other expenses related to their international experience.
 The Schull Yang International Experience Award is part of the McGill International Experience Awards.
 For more information, click here.

-The Internship Offices Network is pleased to announce the selected McGill students for the 2016 summer internship at the United Nations High Commissioner for Refugees in Ecuador, and the recipient of the Schull Yang International Experience Award, Ariane Ménard.
+The Internship Offices Network is pleased to announce the selected McGill students for the 2016 summer internship at the United Nations World Food Programme in Panama, and the recipients of the Schull Yang International Experience Award.

 Sou Joung Kim, BEng Bioresource Engineering

 Sou is a third year undergraduate student in Bioresource Engineering, a discipline that applies engineering principles to the enhancement and sustainability of the world’s natural resources.
 It was while growing up in Ivory Coast that Sou developed the interest in sustainable development that would respond to humans’ basic needs.
 She is very excited for her upcoming internship with the United Nations World Food Programme, in which she hopes to assist in the numerous plans of the UN in social development, promotion of food security, and humanitarian aid.